 One thing we always do when we go on road trips is to pack a cooler full of food.
 I always pack salad and sandwich supplies as well of plenty of fruit and snacks.
 If you have young kids, then you know they eat all day long and if you don’t have snacks handy, you’ll be stopping at a convenience store to grab some snacks – and produce some waste.

 If you pack all of your food in reusable containers, you can reuse those containers throughout your trip as well.
-Instead of taking your leftovers back to the hotel in a Styrofoam container, ask your server to pack them in your reusable container.
-There’s no worse feeling than carrying a Styrofoam container into the hotel room and then never finishing the food.
+Instead of taking your leftovers back to the hotel in disposable containers, ask your server to pack them in your reusable container.
+There’s no worse feeling than carrying that foam container into the hotel room and then never finishing the food.

 In addition, you can pack your own bamboo utensils, stainless steel or glass straws and reusable napkins.
 That way, when you grab a quick bite somewhere that only offers plastic utensils and straws you’ll be prepared with your own green alternatives.